dawidbil/type-with-songs/README.md

 Run `main.py`.

+Change game parameters by fiddling in `constants.py` file.

 #### TODO

-* add pytest and do lots of tests
+* ~~add pytest and do lots of more tests~~ create more tests
 * scoreboard on top of the screen with information: hits/misses, time left
 * add support for lowercase/uppercase and symbols that need shift modifier
 * add music in background